ethanctrinh/up221-ethan/README.md

 ### **URBN PL 221: Ethan Trinh**
 _**About Me**_
 Hello!
 My name is Ethan Trinh, a first year student pursuing both a Master of Urban and Regional Planning (MURP) and a Master of Public Health (MPH) - Environmental Health Sciences.
-Coming from an undergraduate degree in Ecology, Behavior, and Evolution and Asian American Studies, my main interests in urban planning stretch across a variety of topics and include: climate resiliency, greening/shading projects, urban ecological restoration, green gentrification, ethnic enclaves, and decolonial urban spaces.
+Coming from an undergraduate degree in Ecology, Behavior, and Evolution and Asian American Studies, my main interests in urban planning stretch across a variety of topics and include: climate resiliency, greening/shading projects, settler colonial landscapes and built environment, urban ecological restoration, green gentrification, ethnic enclaves, invasive species, and decolonial urban spaces.

 Outside of the classroom, I currently work part-time as an environment consultant on a contract with Southern California Edison organizing biological surveys and monitors for vegetation management around electrical poles.
 In addition to that, I am often in Los Angeles Chinatown on Sundays helping out with a weekly mutual aid event run by the Chinatown Community for Equitable Development (CCED).

 _**Project Ideas**_